mit-pdos/cspec/README.md

     faithfully simulates the original.
 Follows much of the same approach as the optimistic translator in CFSCQ.

-* `Refinement`
+* `Refinement/`
+  * `Implements/` defines an IO monad and the notion of an implementation refining the opaque behavior of this monad.
+This is our definition of what a spec is and when a program meets its specification.
     - `IOstep.v`: assumes some operations in an `IO` monad, ncluding `Ret` and `Bind` operations, as well as its semantics.
 These programs have an opaque
       semantics: they manipulate state of type `world` according to some (unknown) relation `io_step`.
 We can add axioms for operations in `IO` and assume the appropriate `io_step` for these operations; `TwoDiskImpl` does so.

       For extraction `IO` is particularly clean: it just extracts to the Haskell `IO` monad!
 The assumed `Ret` and `Bind` because `return` and `(>>=)`, while the semantics and `world` state type are not needed for extraction.
 Then any axiomatized operations are provided as ordinary Haskell programs.
     - `IOcrash.v`: extends `IOstep` to also define `io_crash`, which is like step but has rules for crashing before a program starts, in the middle of a bind, and during either side of a bind.
     - `IO.v`: re-exports `IOstep` and `IOcrash` to give a complete semantics to the `IO` monad.
     - `Implements.v`: defines an `implements` relation between two relations based on refinement, linked via an abstraction function.
 A proof of an `implements` relation is a correctness specification.
   - `Disk.v`: self-explanatory; just defines `disk` as an appropriate memory, using `nat` addresses and 4KB values.
   - `TwoDiskAPI.v`: provides definitions for what operations on two disks should